pbouda/buildroot-qt-dev/README.md

     $ make defconfig BR2_DEFCONFIG=../config/buildroot-raspi.conf

-### Adding NTP daemon

-As the Raspberry does not have a realtime clock, our embedded system will start an NTP daemon to set the current date and time.
-Qt will use the date to validate the SSL certificate, for example.
-As the embedded system uses buildroot's busybox, we will just add the ``ntpd`` option to the busybox configuration.
-Start the menu configuration of busybox:

-    $ make busybox-menuconfig

-In the menu choose the option `Networking Utilities -> ntpd`.
-Exit and save.

 ### Start the build process

 You can now start the build process.
 This will download and build the toolchain,